Mini Pill (Progesterone Only Pill, POP) Patient Information Leaflet

 Postponing Period Patient Information Leaflet

-Postponing Period Patient Information Leaflet Why do women postpone periods?
+Postponing Period - Patient Information Why do women postpone periods?
 Inconvenient timing (eg holidays or exams) Treatment to postpone a period If treatment is suitable it should be started 3 days before the expected menstruation It can be taken for up to 10 days Bleeding will usually occur 2-3 days after stopping treatment How [...]

 Genital Herpes Patient Information Leaflet

-Genital Herpes Patient Information Leaflet What causes Genital Herpes?
+Genital Herpes - Patient Information What causes Genital Herpes?
 Genital herpes is an infection of a part of the genital area with the herpes simplex virus (HSV) There are two types of HSV: Type 1 HSV is the usual cause of cold sores around the mouth.
 It also causes more than half of cases [...]

 Chlamydia Patient Information leaflet